Tapa, Estonia

 Tapa is a town in Tapa Parish, Lääne-Viru County, Estonia, located at the junction of the country's Tallinn–Narva (west–east) and Tallinn–Tartu–Valga (north–south) railway lines.
-Tapa has the Estonian Defense Forces nearby Keskpolügoon.
 The Valgejõgi River passes Tapa on its northeastern side.
+Tapa Army Base is on the southern outskirts and the Estonian Defense Forces' central training area (Keskpolügoon) is north-west of the town.
 Tapa has been known as both a railway and a military town throughout its history.

 Tapa developed as a village in the 13th–14th centuries.
 It was first mentioned in 1482 and the Tapa knight manor (Taps) in 1629.
 Tapa was officially recognized as a town in 1926.
 In October 2005, the town merged with the municipalities of Lehtse Parish, Saksi Parish, and Jäneda Parish to form Tapa Parish.